-What is LadyCare?
+What is a LadyCare magnet?

-What does LadyCare do?
+What does the LadyCare do?

 How does LadyCare work?

-The LadyCare magnet is said to work by balancing the activity of the two branches of the autonomic nervous system (ANS).
+The LadyCare Magnet is said to work by balancing the activity of the two branches of the autonomic nervous system (ANS).
 More precisely, it’s said to reduce excessive sympathetic nervous system (SNS) activity and increase parasympathetic nervous system (PNS) activity.
 The SNS and PNS work together to regulate the activity of every organ system in the human body.
 However, hormonal changes around the time of the menopause can affect their equilibrium, causing SNS activity to increase at the expense of PNS activity.

-Does LadyCare work?
+Does LadyCare actually work?

 LadyCare has received mixed reviews.
 Dr Jen Gunter wrote a scathing review of the LadyCare Menopause Magnet on her health blog, claiming that there is ‘no evidence they do anything but lighten your wallet’.